Algorithmic Randomness and Probabilistic Laws: constraining law

 While $L^{\star}$ is naturally interpreted as a constraining law that is well-suited for non-Humean governing accounts such as MinP, Humeans need not interpret the constraint as something that exists over and above the mosaic.
 They are free to translate the present account into their preferred language by regarding $L^{\star}$ as a new type of Humean best-system law.
 They might then use it to define a new notion of Humean physical possibilities ($\Omega^{L^{\star}}_{Humean}$) and regard both as supervenient on the Humean mosaic.\footnote{Hoefer (2019, pp.156-158) suggests that, in his preferred solution to the Big Bad Bug, we should conditionalize on the non-occurrence of an undermining history.
-Thinking of the probabilistic law as $L^{\star}$ provides a principled reason, namely that the undermining histories are physically impossible.}
+Hoefer's strategy builds on (and arguably generalizes) the influential solution that replaces the (Old) Principal Principle with the New Principle that conditionalizes credence on the complete theory of chance, proposed independently by Hall (1994), Lewis (1994), and Thau (1994).
+Thinking of the probabilistic law as $L^{\star}$ provides a principled reason for such conditionalizations, namely that the undermining histories are physically impossible.
+Moreover, if a Humean adopts $L^{\star}$ as an axiom in their best system, there is no Big Bad Bug, and the New Principle reduces to the (Old) Principal Principle.}

 Second, Humeans who understand probabilistic laws as $\star$-laws can also avoid appealing to \emph{fit} as a criterion in the best-system analysis of probabilistic laws, which allows them to bypass difficulties with how to characterize this notion.\footnote{For helpful discussions, see Elga (2004).} Given an $\omega$-sequence, there is much underdetermination among probabilistic laws such as $L$, and one needs something like \emph{fit} to choose the winning best system.
 This is because the standard way of understanding \emph{informativeness} as the quantity of worlds being excluded does not distinguish among probabilistic laws like $L$.
 In contrast, there is significantly less underdetermination among probabilistic laws like $L^{\star}$.
 If we consider a spectrum of different probabilistic statements like $L^{\star}$ that differ, say, in their specifications of the relative frequencies in the $\omega$-sequence, then at most one of them is compatible with the $\omega$-sequence, and thus at most one of them is an axiom in the best system of that $\omega$-sequence.
 The best system analysis of a probabilistic law, such as $L^{\star}$, is much like that of a non-probabilistic law, such as $F=G\frac{m_1m_2}{r^2}$.
 If we consider a spectrum of different versions of the Newtonian gravitational law that differ in the value of the gravitational constant $G$, then at most one of them is true of the mosaic, and thus at most one of them is an axiom of the best system of the mosaic.
 Given any Humean mosaic, one needs criteria such as simplicity and informativeness, but one does not need the statistical criterion of fit, to determine the best system (if there is one).
 Hence, the usual problems associated with fit would not arise for such Humeans.\footnote{One might wonder that there is now an analogous problem of underdetermination associated with the choice between, say, $L^{\star}_{ML}$ and $L^{\star}_{S}$.
 Given this, do Humeans still need something like \emph{fit}?
 It is not exactly analogous.
 The choice between them is not a problem for an idealized observer with the full sequence and sufficient computational power.}